Zerrino/woody/README.md

 Let's go back to the premises of packers.
 An interesting research paper ("*Revealing Packed Malware*", Wei YAN, Zheng ZHANG, 2007) states the following

 > ### The packer problem
-> To evade malicious content detection, malware authors use **packers**, binary tools that instigate code [[obfuscation]].
+> To evade malicious content detection, malware authors use **packers**, binary tools that instigate code obfuscation.
 By using executable packers, modern malware can completely bypass personal firewalls and antivirus (AV) scanners.
 > [...]
 > **Packers** are software programs that compress and encrypt other executable files in a disk and restore the original executable images when the packed files are loaded into memories.
 A packed file is a type of archived file, so we can’t say that just because a file is packed, it’s bad.
 Some commercial packers help protect Windows applications against modern cracking tools by putting those applications into a strong protection “shell.”
 > [...]